kivy/kivy/doc/sources/gsoc.rst

 * Make sure to read through the website and at least skim the documentation.
 * Look at the source code.
 * Read our contribution guidelines.
+* Make a contribution!
+Kivy would like to see how you engage with the development process.
+Take a look at the issue tracker for a Kivy project that interest you and submit a Pull Request.
+It can be a simple bug or a documentation change.
+We are looking to get a feel for how you work, not evaluating your capabilities.
+Don't worry about trying to pick something to impress us.
 * Pick an idea that you think is interesting from the ideas list or come up with your own idea.
 * Do some research **yourself**.
 GSoC is about give and take, not just one